Module 1: Conflict Resolution

 Module 5: SRPC RAP (Restorative Action Plan)

 Objectives: Learners understand how to set consequences for students in a way that invites engagement and reflection, rather than withdrawal and combativeness.
-They create sample RAPs that can be used in their classroom.
+Participants also learn how to conduct a student threat assessment.

 Module 6: Restoratively Working with Students

 Objectives: Learners drill down on what it means to have a beneficial and appropriate conversation with a student, regardless of the context.
-Here, they are introduced to the “4R students” system, which stands for Respect, Responsibility, Repair, and Reintegration.
-Learners understand how to use conversations to develop and maintain mutually-beneficial relationships with students.
+Learners are introduced to the “4R students” system, which stands for Respect, Responsibility, Repair, and Reintegration.
+Learners explore how to use conversations to develop and maintain mutually-beneficial relationships with students.

 Module 7: Understanding Your Role as an SRPC (School Restorative Practices Coordinator)

 Objectives: Learners gain the skills needed to support their Superintendent, Principal, and building leadership.
-Learners will understand how to analyze all school behavior improvement programs to ensure they align with their school’s goals – now and in the future.
-Develop core competencies to demonstrate their expertise in restorative practices and other social sciences to impact change across their building or district.
-(This Module only appears in the SRPC Workshop, and not in the Think BIG & BE SMART 4R STUDENTS).
+Learners will explore how to analyze all school behavior improvement programs to ensure they align with their school’s goals – now and in the future.
+Learners will develop core competencies to demonstrate their expertise in restorative practices and other social sciences to impact change across their building or district.

 Module 8: How to Train and develop Teams

-Objectives: Learners explore how adults learners prefer to receive their professional development.
-Participants will also gain skills to identify and del
+Objectives: Learners explore how adults prefer to receive their professional development.
+Participants will also gain skills to identify and deliver engaging staff presentations.